What you need to know ahead of Bucs opening day

 TAMPA, Fla — Bucs fans, we're one week closer to the regular season!

-The Buccaneers organization released the 53-man roster Tuesday and with that, the team is nine days away from kick-off against the Dallas Cowboys at home in Raymond James Stadium.
+The Buccaneers organization released the 53-man roster and with that, the team is ever so closer from kick-off against the Dallas Cowboys at home in Raymond James Stadium.

+Parking lots are set to open at 4:45 p.m.
+Thursday, with suite holders and club seat members allowed to enter at 5:45 p.m.
+General admission gates open at 6:45 p.m.
+No bags are allowed.

-This season the stadium is unlocking some new features including a new lounge, new food selection and the updated COVID policy.
-New food and beverage partners include including Aussie Grill, Coppertail Brewing, Little Caesars, Vizzy Bar and Winghouse.
+This season, the stadium is unlocking some new features including a new lounge, new food selection and the updated COVID policy.
+New food and beverage partners include Aussie Grill, Coppertail Brewing, Little Caesars, Vizzy Bar and Winghouse.

 What to expect this season at Raymond James Stadium: